-Dogs still need regular walkies, even during hotter weather.
+Dogs still need regular walks, even during hotter weather.
 It helps keep their body and mind healthy.

-Here are some things you can do to help keep your hound happy in the heat:
+Here are some things you can do to help keep your dog happy in the heat:

 - Walk early or late.
 Avoid walking your dog in the hottest part of the day – early mornings and evenings will be much more comfortable for you both.

 - Set an easy pace.
 Even if your dog loves a good run, they need some encouragement to take it slow on hot days.
 They can't plan ahead so they won't realise they might get too hot.
 Encourage them to slow down by setting a slower pace and giving them plenty of time to sniff and explore.

 - Hot pavements and roads.
 Be aware that pavements and roads can become so hot they can burn your dog’s paw pads.
 Check the temperature of the road and pavements before you take your dog for a walk.

 - Keep to shady areas.
 Plan your walks and try to include places where there is shade and natural paths.

 - Short and sweet.
 Try taking two or three short walks throughout the day, instead of one long one.

 - New exercises.
 If it’s too hot for long walks, do a shorter one and mix up your dog's exercise with some extra training or playtime in the shade.
 It'll keep them occupied and active but you can take regular breaks so they don't overheat.